MagicPojska/color_game/README.md

 # color_game
-A simple color game quiz
+A simple color game quiz using tkinter library